- Welcome!

 Visitor Information

-The Historical Reading Room is currently only open by appointment.
-To make an appointment to view materials from the historical collections, please email the History of Health Sciences Librarian Hannah Swan or submit a Vault Request form.
+The Historical Collections are available for consultation by appointment.
+To make an appointment to view materials from the Vault, please email the Historical Services Team or submit a Vault Request form.

 Getting to the Library